 If you have a website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name your subdirectory whatever you want).

 If you already have an existing site that you don’t want to delete or replace with a WordPress site, the other option you have is to set up your WordPress site or blog on an entirely different domain.

 - mydomainname.com – goes to your existing website

 - myotherdomain.com – goes to your WordPress blog

-Once you have set up your WordPress site, the next step is to configure its internal settings.
-This step is covered in the next article in the series.
+Once you have set up your WordPress site, the next step is to configure it.
+This step is addressed in the next article in the series.

-To continue reading this article, click on the link below:
+To read the rest of this article, click on the link below:

-- Web Traffic Blueprint Part Three – Discover How To Turn Your Website Into An Automated Traffic Machine
+- Web Site Traffic Blueprint Part 3 – Learn How To Create A Web Traffic-Getting Machine With WordPress

-This article is part of a comprehensive series of tutorials designed to help site owners learn how to grow their business with a WordPress-powered website and proven web marketing methods.
+This article is part of a comprehensive article series designed to help you learn how to grow your business online with a WordPress-powered website and proven web marketing methods.